Aspera Periwinkle Shell

 Aspera Periwinkle Shell, Echinolittorina aspera.
 Shell collected off the beach in the greater Los Cabos area, Baja California Sur, December 2018.
 Size: 1.0 cm (0.4 inches) x 0.7 cm (0.3 inches).

-Phylogeny: The Aspera Periwinkle, Echinolittorina aspera (R. A. Phillipi, 1846), is a gastropod mollusk in the Littorinidae Family of Periwinkles.
+Phylogeny: The Aspera Periwinkle, Echinolittorina aspera (R. A. Phillipi, 1846), is a gastropod mollusk that is a member of the Littorinidae Family of Periwinkle Shells.
 The genus Echinolittorina is one of seventeen genera in this family, and there are sixty-two species in this genus.
 The name “Aspera” comes from the Latin word for rough or uneven that can refer to the surface texture, shell outline, or color variations.

 Habitat and Distribution: Aspera Periwinkles are found attached to shoreline rocks, in the mid to high intertidal zone.
 They are often in clusters of many dozens of individuals.
-Aspera Periwinkles are a subtropical to tropical Eastern Pacific species.
-In Mexican waters they range from Guerrero Negro, Baja California to Guatemala.
-They are also found throughout the Gulf of California.
+They are a subtropical to tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from north of Guerrero Negro, Baja California, along the central and northwest coasts of the Baja Peninsula.

 Ecology and Behavior: Aspera Periwinkles are grazers that feed primarily on algae.
-They are eaten by shore birds and crabs.
+They are eaten by shorebirds and crabs.
 They are gonochoric and reproduce sexually, through broadcast spawning.
 The eggs are laid in protective capsules.
-There is no mention in the available literature of them engaging in any types of parasitic, commensal, or symbiotic relationships.
-From a conservation perspective they have not been formally evaluated however they are fairly common with a relatively wide distribution and should be consider to be of Least Concern.
+They’re engagement in any type of commensal, parasitic, or symbiotic relationships has not been formally documented.
+From a conservation perspective Aspera Periwinkle has not been formally evaluated.
+However, they are fairly common with a relatively wide distribution and should be considered to be of Least Concern.

 Synonyms: Littorina aspera and Nodilittorina aspera.